+They’re unbeatable.
 Until today.
-You see, I like to shake things up a bit in the kitchen.
-While you may think nothing could possibly be better than a classic chocolate chip cookie, try stuffing them.
-With snickers.
+While you may think nothing could possibly taste better than a classic chocolate chip cookie, try stuffing them with Snickers bars.

 I used my go-to chocolate chip cookie recipe, but feel free to use your own.

-If you’re looking for an easy way to shake up your chocolate chip cookies, stuffing them with candy bars is a surefire way to make something good… even better. 😉
+If you’re looking for an easy way to shake up your chocolate chip cookies, stuffing them with candy bars is a guaranteed way to make something great even better. 😉

 - 2 cups + 2 tablespoons all-purpose flour